spartypkp/open-source-legislation/README.md

 ## Contributing

 We welcome contributions from the community!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to the project, including how to add new jurisdictions.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute to the project, including how to add new countries, jurisdictions, and corpuses.

 ## Extra Documentation
 Mega WIP lol